jakeapp/acurite-bridge/README.md

 	RewriteCond %{REQUEST_FILENAME}\.php -f
 	RewriteRule ^(.*)$ $1.php

 The weatherbridge uses http so you need to have Apache listening on port 80.
-If running with SSL remember to disable it for the weatherstation script:
+If running with SSL remember to disable it for the weatherstation script, and also consider not logging the constant traffic.

 	RewriteRule "^/weatherstation" - [L]
 	# other rules that redirect traffic to 443

+        # don't log the constant bridge traffic
+        SetEnvIf Request_URI "^/weatherstation.*$" dontlog
+        CustomLog ${APACHE_LOG_DIR}/access.log combined env=!dontlog

 ### Debugging:
 Normal messages in the log  (LOGRESPONSE=true) look like: